 The unit will deepen the main challenges that land, and water resources are facing in Mediterranean environments and beyond, including climate change impacts.
 Nevertheless, the focus will be on land and water use in agriculture.
 In more detail, the key concepts of soil genesis, pedologic features, soil resources classification and survey will be debated and integrated with hands-on practices of soil profile studies.
 The interaction between soil moisture and temperatures regimes and how they influence soil properties, land degradation, desertification, drought, and land use planning will be discussed.
 The most prominent practices for sustainable land and water management to reverse and mitigate land degradation in various Mediterranean ecosystems will be illustrated.
-Moreover, the unit focuses also on conceptual and quantitative understanding of surface and groundwater hydrological processes and explores the practices, approaches, and tools, with regards to an integrated surface and groundwater management in agricultural environments.
+Moreover, the unit focuses also on conceptual and quantitative understanding of sustainable water management and hydrological processes and explores the practices, approaches, and tools, with regards to an integrated water management in agricultural environments in the context of various socio-economic conditions.